danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

     $."store"."book".0

 The leading `$` represents the root JSON value.
-The jsoncons implementation allows the `$.` to be omitted, and allows single and double quoted as well as unquoted names.
+The jsoncons implementation allows single and double quoted as well as unquoted names.
 Unquoted names must not contain spaces, and spaces before and after the name are ignored.